cabforum/forum/SMCWG-charter.md

    produce and maintain a mail user agent (web-based or application based) or email service provider that processes S/MIME certificates.

-The SMCWG SHALL allow participation by Interested Parties, as set forth in the Bylaws.
+The SMCWG SHALL allow participation by Associate Members and Interested Parties, whose qualifications and privileges are set forth in sections 3.1 and 3.2 of the Bylaws, respectively.

 ##### 3.2.2.
 Membership Application/Declaration Process